dmauser/PrivateLink/DNS-Integration-Scenarios/README.md

 As mentioned in the previous section when Custom DNS server are pointing to other DNS Servers as forwarders, similar name resolution challenges are going to be faced when dealing with On-premises DNS Servers to resolve Private Endpoints records stored in Azure Private DNZ Zone.
 Most of those challenges can be easily resolved by having your OnPrem DNS Server to use conditional forwarder for original PaaS name, example: blob.core.windows.net.
 On next section, _Architecture Design Example_, there is a diagram that details name resolution flow from a OnPrem computer using OnPrem DNS Server with that setup (conditional forwarder to **blob.core.windows.net** ) pointing to the IP of Azure Custom DNS Server, and finally getting Azure Private DNS zone properly resolved when query is sent to 168.63.129.16.
 Also, on the same diagram you will see that Azure Custom DNS Server does not have to be located on the same VNET and where Private Endpoint exists but its VNET has to be linked to the same Azure DNS Private DNS Zone in order to process the name resolution properly.

-### 4.3 On-premises DNS Server conditional forwarder considerations?
+### 4.3 On-premises DNS Server conditional forwarder considerations

 **Note**: _the behavior explained in this section has been observed over Windows DNS Server only.
 There are reports that BIND-based DNS Servers (including Infoblox) work using conditional forwarders towards the privatelink.PaaS-domain zone (example: privatelink.blob.core.windows.net for storage accounts) without any issues.
 Therefore, please validate in your environment before deciding between adding the privatelink .PaaS-domain zone (privatelink.blob.core.windows.net as an example for storage accounts) or the default PaaS zone (blob.core.windows.net).
 More details about this behavior to be added soon to this article._